open-mmlab/mmcv/docs/community/pr.md

     + Create a PR
     ![avatar](../_static/community/2.png)

     + Revise PR message template to describe your motivation and modifications made in this PR.
-You can also link the related issue to the PR manually in the PR message (For more information checkout the [official guidance](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).
+You can also link the related issue to the PR manually in the PR message (For more information, checkout the [official guidance](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).

 5. Discuss and review your code
    + After creating a pull request, you can ask a specific person to review the changes you've proposed
     ![avatar](../_static/community/3.png)

-    + Modify your codes according to reviewers' suggestions, and then push your changes
+    + Modify your codes according to reviewers' suggestions and then push your changes

 6. Merge your branch to the master branch and delete the branch
     ```bash